Skip to content

 This description contains the time the error occurred, the app name, and the error message:

-Webhook error with the message "An active access token must be used to query information about the current user"
+Webhook error with the message "An active access token must be used to query information about the current user".

 If the message body is not clear enough regarding the source of the error, you should check the documentation of the API endpoint you’re using.
 These typically provide an explanation of the error codes the endpoint uses as well as what they’re typically caused by.

-Like other campaigns, Braze tracks the delivery of your webhook campaigns and conversions resulting from them.
+Like other campaigns, Braze tracks the delivery of your webhook campaigns and the conversions resulting from them.
 When the webhook request is sent, the receiving server will return a response code indicating what happened with the request.
-The following table summarizes the different responses the server may send, how they impact campaign analytics and whether, in the case of errors, Braze will try to redeliver the campaign:

 IP allowlisting